-8.7 Patients with Renal Impairmen In patients with renal impairment (GFR = 10 to 70 mL/min), the clearances of venlafaxine and its active metabolites were decreased, thus prolonging the elimination half-lives of these substances [see Clinical Pharmacology (12.3)].
-It is recommended that the total daily dose be reduced by 25% to 50% in patients with renal impairment.
+In patients with cirrhosis of the liver, the clearances of venlafaxine and its active metabolite (0DV) were decreased, thus prolonging the elimination half-lives of these substances.
+A large degree of intersubject variability was noted. [see Clinical Pharmacology (12.3).1 A lower dose and individualization of dosing may be necessary [see Dosage and Administration (2.3)].
+Venlafaxine extended 8.7 Patients with Renal Impairment that the total daily dose be reduced by 25% to 50% in patients with renal impairment.
 Because there was much individual variability in clearance between patients with renal impairment, individualization of dosage may be desirable in some patients.
-In patients undergoing hemodialysis, it is recommended that the total daily dose be reduced by 50%, [see Dosage and Administration (2,3).]
+In patients undergoing hemodialysis, it is recommended that the total daily dose be reduced by 50%, [see Dosage and Administration (2,3).] kine extended-release tablets, like all drugs effective in the treatment of major depressive disorder, should be used with

-kine extended-release tablets, like all drugs effective in the treatment of major depressive disorder, should be used with caution in such patients.
-9 DRUG ABUSE AND DEPENDENCE 9.1 Controlled Substance faxine extended-release tablets (venlafaxine hydrochloride) are not a controlled substance.
+9 DRUG ABUSE AND DEPENDENCE 9.1 Controlled Substance

 While venlafaxine has not been systematically studied in clinical trials for its potential for abuse, there was no indication of drugseeking behavior in the clinical trials.
 However, it is not possible to predict on the basis of premarketing experience the extent to which a CNS active drug will be misused, diverted, and/or abused once marketed.
 Consequently, physicians should carefully evaluate patients for history of drug abuse and follow such patients closely, observing them for signs of misuse or abuse of venlafaxine showed no significant stimulant or depressant abuse liability. ontinuation effects have been reported in patients receiving venlafaxine [see Dosage and Administration (2.4) and Warnings and Precautions (5.5)].
+Among the patients included in the premarketing evaluation of venlafaxine hydrochloride extended-release capsules, there were 2